 Homemade lemon sherbet has lemony tartness with sherbet creaminess.
 It's light and sweet and truly refreshing on a hot, humid, summer evening, and it's perfect as a palate cleanser.
 It can also help chase away the wintertime blues with its bright flavor!

 Since lemon sherbet is made with real fruit, all natural with no extra preservatives or additives, I'm telling myself it's a health food.
-You know, like dark chocolate.
+You know, like the dark chocolate in this decadent Chocolate Port Wine Cake (please leave me to my delusions).

 Thank you so much for your fabulous recipes.
 I haven't found one that I don't like yet 😘